lescactus/clamav-api-go/README.md

 To deploy to a Kubernetes cluster without Skaffold, simply build & push the docker image to an external registry.
 Then change the docker image name to include the registry in the `deploy/k8s/deployment.yaml` manifest.

+Note: You can change and customize the `clamd.conf` in `deploy/k8s/configmap.yaml`.

 ## Specifications :ocean:

 `GET /rest/v1/ping` will send the `PING` command to Clamd